Taking A Road Trip Through The Baltic’s – Plus VISA FREE St Petersburg and Minsk

 Where to next?

-There’s plenty to see on the way down to Vilnius and it’s well worth having your own transportation.
+There’s plenty to see on the way down to Vilnius and it’s well worth having your own transportation for this section of the Baltic road trip.

 Make a stop at the Hill of Crosses near Siauliai to see a unique memorial dedicated to the many unknown deaths of the uprising against Russian rule.